GPGN-268/SP2024-FP05-gravity/README.md

 ### Introduction

-Multiple datasets with earthquake and gravity data were analyzed to show how gravity changes before different earthquakes.
+Multiple datasets with earthquake and gravity data were analyzed to show how gravity changes before/after different earthquakes.
 The earthquakes analyzed are the Tohoku-Oki and Sendai Earthquake, and the Lushan Earthquake.

 ### Datasets